-provide client-centered holistic nursing care across the lifespan by responding to evidenced wellness states manage and coordinate care for individuals, groups and families experiencing disruptions in wellness states practice as a member within the profession of nursing

-PLEASE NOTE: Students interested in pursuing the PNAD/RN nursing program will initially be enrolled into the AS in Health Science degree as pre-PNAD majors.
+- provide client-centered holistic nursing care across the lifespan by responding to evidenced wellness states •manage and coordinate care for individuals, groups and families experiencing disruptions in wellness states •practice as a member within the profession of nursing - PLEASE NOTE: Students interested in pursuing the PNAD/RN nursing program will initially be enrolled into the AS in Health Science degree as pre-PNAD majors.
 Students must complete the pre-requisites in order to become eligible to apply for selective admission for entrance into the PNAD nursing program.

-Admission Requirement(s): The following forms are to be submitted to the Admissions Office - completed RVCC application, including proof of HS completion or GED, transcripts from all colleges attended, official transcript from LPN school, and LPN Recommendation Form.
+Additional Requirements: The following forms are to be submitted to the Admissions Office - completed RVCC application, including proof of HS completion or GED, transcripts from all colleges attended, official transcript from LPN school, and LPN Recommendation Form.
+Graduation from an accredited LPN program with a 3.25 GPA or higher is required.
 A current LPN license from the State of New Jersey must be presented at time of registration.
 All developmental classes and prerequisites must be completed by the PNAD clinical application deadline date.
-Graduation from a LPN program with a 3.25 GPA or higher.
+Applicants must complete 6 credits at RVCC prior to applying to the clinical nursing program.
+ATI -TEAS test may be taken every 3 months.
 Entrance testing will be required by the nursing program.
-Students who submit proof of residency for Somerset or Hunterdon County are given priority placement.
+Qualified students who submit proof of residency for Somerset or Hunterdon County are given priority placement.
+Students must be 18 years of age by July 15 of the application year.
+Admitted students are subject to the immunization, health screening, drug screening and criminal background check requirements of clinical agencies.
+Maintenance of Basic Life Support (BLS) and liability insurance is required.
+Clinical clearance by clinical site is required prior to registration for clinical courses.
+Costs related to clinical clearance are the responsibility of the student and subject to change.
+Clinical site preference is not guaranteed and subject to change.